PadsterH2012/Instructors/project_instructions/instruction_modules/module_lld_structure_creation.md

 **MANDATORY**: If any LLD deliverable is missing or incomplete, repeat the relevant LLD creation steps.
 All subsequent modules MUST reference and build upon these LLD outputs and use the documentation system as the primary reference.

+**🚨 CRITICAL COMPLETION ENFORCEMENT**:
+- **VERIFY ALL COVERAGE AREAS ARE DOCUMENTED**: Check that every required coverage area has comprehensive documentation
+- **NO PARTIAL COVERAGE ALLOWED**: All required coverage areas must be fully documented across however many files needed
+- **NO SHORTCUTS TO MODULE 4**: Module 3 is NOT complete until every coverage area is comprehensively documented
+- **USE INCREMENTAL CREATION**: If hitting "tool input too large" errors, use save-file + str-replace-editor approach
+- **CONTENT-DRIVEN FILE COUNT**: File count should be determined by content needs, not pre-assigned numbers
+- **MANDATORY COVERAGE RECHECK**: Before marking Module 3 complete, verify every required coverage area is comprehensively documented

 **GAP IDENTIFICATION REQUIREMENT**: During LLD creation, identify any gaps in technical specifications or missing details.
 Document these gaps for resolution in Module 4.
 Major gaps that prevent comprehensive LLD creation MUST be resolved immediately using research tools (`brave_web_search`, `Context7`) before marking Module 3 as complete.

 ## Output Files